Quality of Life

-- Dance Studios- Hardee County has two dance studios that offer various classes to youth.
+- Dance Studios- Hardee County has dance studios that offer various classes to youth.

-- Golf Courses- Hardee County has three golf courses that offer unique challenges and experiences.
+- Golf Courses- The Bluffs Golf Course offers unique challenges and experiences.

-- Gyms- Hardee County has a family YMCA located in the downtown, walking distance from Wauchula Elementary School.
-The YMCA offers programs for youth as well as a fitness center and group classes for the entire family.
-Battle Heart is another gym located in Hardee County that offers cross-fit style workouts.
+- Gyms- Advent Health has a gym that is open to the public located in the downtown, walking distance from Wauchula Elementary School.
+They offer a fitness center and group classes for the entire family.
+Anytime Fitness another gym located in Hardee County.

 - Men’s Softball- The Men’s Slow-pitch softball season begins in June and ends in August.
 Hardee County holds two championship titles in the Men’s Slow-pitch softball division: in 1995, the “Golden Corral” team won the ISA Men’s Slow-pitch National Championship, and “Bill’s Muffler Shop” won the ISA Men’s Slow-pitch State Championship in 1997.
 Today there are typically 12 teams with an 18 man roster that participate in this program in Hardee County who play an average of 88 games per season.
 In addition, approximately 6 tournaments played by 8 teams with 15 man rosters are held each year.
 The complex serves approximately 11,000 visitors and participants annually through the Men’s Softball Program.